Tea with milk no sugar (1 piece)

 Add Cinnamon

-Engage in light physical activity, such as a walk, after having your tea to help your body use up glucose more efficiently.
+Take a short walk after having tea to help your body use the glucose more efficiently.

 Find Glucose response for your favourite foods